Instruction for Authors

-Decisions will be made as rapidly as possible, and the journal strives to return reviewers comments to authors within a week.
+Decisions will be made as rapidly as possible, and the journal strives to return reviewers' comments to authors within a week.
 The editorial board will re-review manuscripts that are accepted pending revision.
 The goal of IJZAB is to publish manuscripts within a month of submission.

 NOTE: If minor revision is required, authors should return a revised version as soon as possible within 3 days.
 If major revision is required, authors should return a revised version within a week.

-Paper Acceptance: The final decision on publication is made by the Editor-in-Chief upon recommendation of Editorial Board Members.
+Paper Acceptance: The final decision on publication is made by the Editor-in-Chief upon the recommendation of Editorial Board Members.
 If the manuscript is accepted for publication in IJZAB, it must not be published in any periodical elsewhere.

 Proofs and Reprints: Electronic galley proof will be sent (e-mail attachment) to the corresponding author as a PDF file and a word.doc.
 Corrections should be restricted to typesetting errors.
 Authors are advised to check their proofs very carefully before return and inclusion of late revision should be avoided.
-Corrected proof word document should be returned to the editorial board within a week.
-The authors are responsible for the contents appeared in their published manuscripts.
+The corrected proof word document should be returned to the editorial board within a week.
+The authors are responsible for the contents that appeared in their published manuscripts.

 Page proofs are considered to be the final version of the manuscript.
 The Editorial Board reserves the right to make changes like typographical or minor clerical errors if necessary in the research articles.
-No changes will be made in the manuscript at the proof stage.
+No changes will be made to the manuscript at the proof stage.

 Authors will have free electronic access to the full text (PDF) of the article.
 Authors can freely download the PDF file from which they can print unlimited copies of their articles.